 In cases involving claims of race, age, disability, and sex discrimination, the firm has represented several major media companies, major law firms, a Fortune 500 pharmaceutical company, nationally known charities and non-profit organizations, and a wide range of other multi-national business enterprises.
 The firm's experience covers not only employment discrimination claims of individuals, but also the defense of class actions involving thousands of individuals.

-- For example, the firm successfully defeated class action certification in claims of racial discrimination and harassment brought by warehouse workers against a large grocery chain.
+- The firm successfully defeated class action certification in claims of racial discrimination and harassment brought by warehouse workers against a large grocery chain.

 - The firm also successfully defended an automobile retailer against claims of race discrimination in denial of a dealership franchise.